 In the beauty industry, I was usually the odd man out whenever we started talking facials.
 Strange, right?
 Well, I’d never had one until about two months ago.
 Upon telling my beauty-savvy friends that I was a facial virgin, shock, horror, and awe were the general reactions.
 “What do you mean you’ve never seen an esthetician?”
-My only excuse was my super-sensitive skin—and that I’d read enough horror stories to convince me my daily cleanse-tone-moisturize routine was just fine.
-But eventually, I figured enough was enough and it was time to see what all the hype was about.
+My only excuse was my super-sensitive skin—and that I’d read enough horror stories to convince myself that my daily cleanse-tone-moisturize routine was just fine.
+But eventually, I figured enough was enough, and it was time to see what all the hype was about.
 After all, assuming that my future esthetician would treat my sensitive skin with care, I shouldn’t have anything to worry about, right?
-Well, I’d soon learn I was so, so wrong.

 The day of my appointment finally came, and I was both nervous and excited.
 I arrived with a clean face, as I had been instructed, and was greeted with a clipboard of questions and a glass of coconut water.
 I began checking off each question on the sheet: “Do you have any allergies?”
 Yes.
 “Does your skin negatively react to lotions and soaps?”
 Yes.
 “Do you have sensitive skin?”
 Double yes.
 (Is that an option?)
 After clearly indicating that I practically had the skin of a baby (minus the whole no-pores-or-lines thing), I presumed I was in good hands.
 My esthetician came out to greet me and lead me into the room.
 Here goes nothing!